farhan-helmy/carisurau/README.md

 5. Run the following yarn commands:
    - `yarn`
    - `yarn setup-db` <- make sure make is installed
+   - `yarn prisma migrate dev` <- run prisma migration file
+   - `yarn db-seed` <- this will seed the database with some data
    - `yarn dev` <- this will start the server and the client
-   - `yarn db-seed` <- this will seed the database with some data

 6. Go to `localhost:3000` to see the app

 ## Roadmap